CamiloMedel/FightofTheJabberwocky/README.md

 - SFX (Water flowing, enemy dialouge)
 - Music FX (Background music)

 One key thing I did for the project involves setting up a version control system.
 I implemented Unity's version of version control, "Unity Version Control" for our project.
 This version control system allowed me and a 3D environment and modeling specialist on my team to collaborate on Unity outside of class time.
+We would work seperately on Unity as he made 3D asset changes, and I implemented my changes.
+We would then merge our changes together.

 Outside of Unity, I configured a setup for the game to be played with usin 3 monitors, 3 screens, and one microphone.
 *insert gif here*